ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 But as The DAO Hack showed, this was not the case; what is now known as Ethereum™ has very little to do with the decentralist values that Bitcoin was created to embody.

-The decision for the Ethereum Foundation to abandon the decentralist values that were used to entice contributions was unfortunate, but created a vacuum that ultimately further refined the meaning and importance of those values and birthed a project whose mission was to explicit continue that _Original Ethereum Vision_.
+The decision for the Ethereum Foundation to abandon the decentralist values that were used to entice contributions was unfortunate, but created a vacuum that ultimately further refined the meaning and importance of those values and birthed a project whose mission was to continue that _Original Ethereum Vision_.

 Ethereum Classic, even more so than Bitcoin itself, exists as an explicit reminder about the importance of decentralist values.
 Clearly, there were many who didn't understand their importance at the time, but many others saw the truth that decentralization was the very point, not just an annoying obstacle to overcome.